aamirafridi/jQuery.Marquee/README.md

 <div class='marquee'>Lorem ipsum dolor sit amet, consectetur adipiscing elit END.</div>
 ```

-or use this if you want to start the plugin with no options but use data attributes:
+or use this if you want to start the plugin with no options but want to use data attributes.
+You can use all the options listed above as data attributes.
+This is how you can use them:

 ```html
 <div class='marquee' data-duration='5000' data-gap='10' data-dupilcated='true' >